Health Care Reform Glossary

-This is coverage not tied to a person’s job.
-These policies are regulated under state law.
+Coverage that is not tied to a person’s job, such as coverage that is purchased through the Health Insurance Marketplace.
+Policies are regulated under state law.

-The rule under the Affordable Care Act that says you must have health insurance that meets basic minimum standards by January 1, 2014.
-If not, a tax penalty may apply.
+A provision under the Affordable Care Act that requires individuals and their family members to: have qualifying health coverage; qualify for a health coverage exemption; or make a shared responsibility tax payment.
 Enrollment in a Lockheed Martin health plan satisfies the individual mandate.

-This is health insurance that is offered to an employee (and often to his or her family) by his/her employer.
+Health coverage that is offered to an employee (and often to his or her family) by his or her employer.

-This is a state-run health insurance program for low-income adults, families and children, pregnant women, the elderly, people with disabilities, and in some states, others who qualify.
+A state-run health insurance program for low-income adults, families and children, pregnant women, the elderly, people with disabilities, and in some states, others who qualify.
 The federal government provides a portion of the funding for Medicaid and sets guidelines for the program.
-States decide how they design their programs, so Medicaid (and what it is called) varies state by state.
+States decide how they design their programs, so Medicaid (and what the program is called) varies state-by-state.
 The Affordable Care Act expands Medicaid eligibility in many states.

-This is the type of coverage an individual needs to have to meet the individual mandate under the Affordable Care Act.
-You can get it from individual market policies, job-based coverage (including a Lockheed Martin health plan), Medicare, Medicaid, CHIP, TRICARE and certain other coverage.
+The type of coverage an individual needs to have to satisfy the individual mandate requirement under the Affordable Care Act.
+Minimum Essential Coverage can be obtained from individual market policies, job-based coverage (including a Lockheed Martin health plan), Medicare, Medicaid, CHIP, TRICARE and certain other coverage.

-These are your expenses for medical care that aren't reimbursed by your health plan.
-They include deductibles, co-insurance, and co-pays for covered services, plus all costs for services that aren't covered.
+Medical care that aren't reimbursed by your health plan.
+They include deductibles, co-insurance and co-pays for covered services, plus all costs for services that aren't covered.

 Out-of-Pocket Limit (OOP)

-Routine services like screenings, check-ups, and patient counselling that help prevent illnesses, disease, or other health problems.
-Under the Affordable Care Act, you and your family may be eligible for some these services, with zero out-of-pocket costs.
+Routine services like screenings, check-ups and patient counselling that help prevent illnesses, disease or other health problems.
+Under the Affordable Care Act, you and your family members may be eligible for some these services with zero out-of-pocket costs.